How Small is "Small" ?

 So shouldn't its name be changed to just "Charity Support"?

-ie: the charity sector's "gold standards" should be explicity designed to meet efficiently, effectively and economically (and ethically and equitably) the needs of the majority of "small" & "medium" charities.
-Any additional standards to meet the needs of the minority of wealthy charities should be extensions or alternatives to those "gold standards". ie: the volunteer trustees of small and medium charities should not longer be made to struggle trying to knock the "square pegs" of commercial standards into the "round holes" of the charity sector - as it is at present.
+ie: the charity sector's "gold standards" should be explicitly designed to meet efficiently, effectively and economically (and ethically and equitably) the needs of the majority of "small" & "medium" charities.
+Any additional standards to meet the needs of the minority of wealthy charities should be extensions or alternatives to those "gold standards". ie: the volunteer trustees of small and medium charities should no longer be made to struggle trying to knock the "square pegs" of the charity sector into the "round holes" of commercial financial standards - as it is at present.